zhou-colla/lynx-project/README.md

 ## License

-This project is licensed under
+## License

+© 2025 TeamFalcon (Xingye Zhou, Chai Yin, Sirui, Izzat).

+This project is not open-source.
+All rights reserved.
+You may not redistribute or modify this project without explicit permission from the TeamFalcon members.